ty7swkr/BlockingQueue-based-on-vector/README.md

 *Read this in other languages: [한국어](README.ko.md)*

 # BlockingVector Queue
 A Producer-Consumer Pattern queue implemented based on std::vector.
 It shows faster performance than boost::lockfree::queue, which you can verify in the benchmark results below.
-It only uses the C++ standard library, with a simple codebase (signal+blockingvector is about 500 lines, excluding thread code).
+It only uses the c++ 11 standard library, with a simple codebase (signal+blockingvector is about 500 lines, excluding thread code).
 <br><br>
 Since lockfree-queue uses CAS-based competition, it may not always be the optimal choice.
 This implementation can serve as an alternative for producer-consumer patterns.
 When choosing an implementation, consider trade-offs between performance, debugging ease, implementation complexity, dependencies, and constraints for your specific project needs.
 <br><br>